 The oil shocks offer an ideal setting to test our arguments.
-Government efforts to pursue economic transformations can go hand-in-hand with institutional reforms, confounding the effect of institutions.
-An obvious example of this is post-communist transitions, but efforts to create independent central banks or regulatory agencies as part of broader economic reforms pose similar challenges.
 In all of the countries we examine, institutions are clearly exogenous: the institutional variables we hypothesize long predate the 1973 oil shock.
 Furthermore, based on the data we describe below, none of the countries saw a meaningful shift in the variables we use to measure institutions in the immediate period surrounding 1973.

-Another advantage of the oil shocks is timing.
-Government efforts to pursue economic transitions are often idiosyncratic and occur gradually or at different points in time: this was the case with the shift to export-oriented development among East Asian countries and cross-national responses to climate change.
-Even the COVID-19 pandemic has affected different countries at different moments in time and with varying severity.
+Another advantage is timing.
 The oil price shock was exogenous, simultaneous, and imposed essentially the same change in oil prices across OECD countries.
 The shocks also elicited simultaneous, public commitments by all OECD governments to pursue transitions away from oil.
 The shock thus allows us to account for potential confounders such as technological change, learning from prior transitions in other states, and idiosyncratic changes in government preferences for reform.
+It is important to emphasize that we leverage the oil price shock because the presence of a simultaneous exogenous shock is attractive for empirical reasons: our theory is not predicated on shocks being the motivation for economic transformations.

 We utilize a mixed methods research design.
 First, we use panel data to examine the association between institutions and energy policy outcomes quantitatively.
 Second, we show in detail how institutions shaped policy responses in three countries (France, Germany, and the UK) using case studies and discourse network analysis.
-To operationalize supply-side and demand-side measures, we focus on policies in two sectors that were particularly large consumers of oil: electricity generation and transportation.
+We focus on energy policies in two, substantively important sectors that can be clearly distinguished for being targeted by supply-side and demand-side measures: electricity generation and transportation.2

-In the case of electricity, governments sought to encourage fuel switching away from oil and toward coal, nuclear, or renewable energies.
+In the case of electricity generation, governments sought to encourage fuel switching away from oil and toward coal, nuclear, or renewable energies.
 Reforming the electricity supply system entailed transition costs for oil producers, coal producers, and electric utilities.
 Expanding coal to substitute for oil was relatively low cost, since oil-fired plants could be converted to coal and continue operation.
-However, expanding into relatively new technologies, such as nuclear and renewables, represented a more significant transition and meant writing off assets early and incurring major capital investment costs.
-Lastly, reduced dependence on oil would decrease demand for sectorspecific skills and jobs.
+However, expanding into relatively new technologies, such as nuclear, represented a more significant transition and meant writing off assets early and incurring major capital investment costs.
+Lastly, reduced dependence on oil would decrease demand for sector-specific skills and jobs.
 We measure each country's supply-side policy response using data from the IEA on the percentage of electricity generated from oil for 18 OECD countries.